-Stream processing is the processing of data in motion, it is designed to analyze and compute on data instantaneously as it is continuously received.
+Stream processing is the processing of data in motion, it is designed to analyze and compute data instantaneously as it is received.
 The majority of data sources are born in continuous streams, so being able to process them as such provides almost real-time insight into events for your analysts.

 This is different from the “standard” data processing called batch processing.
 Batch processing collects the data (in batches) and then processes that data.
 The benefit to Stream processing is that you will have immediate insight into your critical events and can act on notable events more quickly.

 How to Use Splunk Data Stream Processing (+Examples)